guyinatuxedo/nightmare/modules/07-bof_static/bkp16_simplecalc/readme.md

   rbp at 0x7fffffffdea0, rip at 0x7fffffffdea8
 ```

 So we can see that the offset between the start of our input and the return address is `0x7fffffffdea8 - 0x7fffffffde60 = 0x48`, which will be `18` integers.
 Now for what to execute when we get the return address.
-Since the binary is statically linked and there is no PIE, we can just build a rop chain using the binary for gadgets and we without an infoleak.
+Since the binary is statically linked and there is no PIE, we can just build a rop chain using the binary for gadgets and without an infoleak.
 The ROP Chain will essentially just make an execve syscall to `/bin/sh`.
 There are four registers that we need to control in order to make this syscall (checkout https://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64/ for more details):

 ```
 rax:  0x3b              Specify execve syscall